-Councilman Palermo: 'I will not resign'
+Councilman Palermo: ‘I will not resign’

 OMAHA, Neb.
-(WOWT) -- A day after he pled guilty to not filing taxes for three years, Omaha City Councilman Vincent Palermo said he wasn't going anywhere.
+(WOWT) - A day after he pled guilty to not filing taxes for three years, Omaha City Councilman Vinny Palermo said he wasn’t going anywhere.

-Vinny Palermo, who pled guilty Monday to not paying taxes in 2012-2014, took a couple questions from 6 News on Tuesday ahead of the City Council meeting.
-Palermo, who represents Omaha's Fourth District, said Tuesday he would not resign his seat on the City Council.
-(WOWT)

 “I will not resign,” he said.